 Patient confidentiality was respected.
 The practice had changed from paper records to an electronic system of patient records.
 Electronic records were password protected.
 The computer screens in reception could not be seen by patients.
-We found paper patient records in open boxes in the room next to the decontamination room.
+However, we found paper patient records in open boxes in the room next to the decontamination room.
 These should be locked away.
 Patients were afforded appropriate privacy as the treatment room doors were closed during consultations.
 If a patient wished to discuss something with the receptionist in private they were invited into a treatment room.
 We observed that staff in the practice were friendly, polite and respectful when speaking to patients.

 Patients, who completed comment cards, were positive about the care they received from the practice.
-Patients reported that staff were skillful, kind, helpful, caring, respectful and friendly.
-They said that they provided a very good service.
+Patients reported that staff were professional, helpful, compassionate, courteous and respectful.
+They said that they provided an excellent service.